mitotic/graphterm/docs/virtual-setup.rst

      "group2": ["user3", "user4", "user5"]}

 Users in the same group can see each others' terminals for collaboration.

+*Note*: At this time, the GraphTerm server needs to be restarted if the group configuration is changed.

 Secondary cloud instances
 --------------------------------------------------------------------------------------------